qualiaMachine/deep-learning-intro/episodes/2-keras.Rmd

 With the code snippets above, we defined a Keras model with 1 hidden layer with 10 neurons and an output layer with 3 neurons.

-* How many parameters does the resulting model have?
+1. How many parameters does the resulting model have?
-* What happens to the number of parameters if we increase or decrease the number of neurons in the hidden layer?
+2. What happens to the number of parameters if we increase or decrease the number of neurons in the hidden layer?

+#### (optional) Keras Sequential vs Functional API
+So far we have used the [Functional API](https://keras.io/guides/functional_api/) of Keras.
+You can also implement neural networks using [the Sequential model](https://keras.io/guides/sequential_model/).
+As you can read in the documentation, the Sequential model is appropriate for **a plain stack of layers** where each layer has **exactly one input tensor and one output tensor**.

+3. (optional) Use the Sequential model to implement the same network

 :::: solution
 ## Solution
 ```python